State's cases rise by 13,000, among highest in 5 months; deaths up 96 after 2 days of triple digits

 Deaths

 Since the first death was reported on Feb.
-29, the national toll has risen to 310,699, an increase of 3,270 behind the record of 3,668 one day earlier, according to Johns Hopkins.
-Twenty-one states reported at least 50 more deaths Thursday.
+29, the national toll has risen to 313,588, an increase of 2,827 behind the record of 3,668 one day earlier, according to Johns Hopkins.
+Seventeen states reported at least 50 more deaths Thursday.

-Top-ranked states: No. 1 New York: had an increase of 125 deaths to rise 36,052 with a daily high of 799 in April, according to Johns Hopkins tracking.
+Top-ranked states: No. 1 New York: had an increase of 125 deaths to rise 36,177 with a daily high of 799 in April, according to Johns Hopkins tracking.
 Hopkins includes probable deaths, meaning there was no positive coronavirus test, with New York state only using confirmed deaths but New York City probable ones.
-No. 2 Texas: increase of 266 at 24,660.
-No. 3 California: increase of a record 379 deaths at 21.860.
-No. 5: New Jersey: increase of 77 at 18,080.
+No. 2 Texas: increase of 294 at 24,954.
+No. 3 California: increase of 300, one day after state-record 379 deaths at 22,160.
+No. 5: New Jersey: increase of 44 at 18,124.

 Cases